Liquid Facelift & Combination

 | Onset of Resorption (HA) | 4-6 months | Touch-up session: 0.5-1 ml HA Cheek 2-3 | 30-40% original cost |

-| 6-Month Checkpoint | 6 months | Botox repeat (40-60 U); optional HA mini-syringe | Botox only 300-500 TL |
+| 6-Month Checkpoint | 6 months | Botox repeat (40-60 U); optional HA mini-syringe | This page does not provide a fixed online price quote.
+The final fee depends on physician assessment, treatment area, product amount or brand, combination planning and medical suitability. |

 | Maximal Resorption | 12-18 months | Full Liquid Facelift Repeat or maintenance protocol | 70-80% of original cost |